Mauser Model 1893: Ottoman variant

-When the Ottoman Army learned about the new Spanish model of 1893, it ordered some 200,000 rifles in the same configuration.
-Their rifles were chambered for the 7.65×53mm Mauser cartridge and were identical to the Spanish model, except for a magazine cut-off, which when engaged permitted the feeding and extraction of single cartridges only while keeping the cartridges in the magazine in reserve, and a cylindrical bolt.
-The bayonet lug fit the M1890 Bayonet, which the Ottomans had already acquired in large numbers.
-Most of these rifles still in Turkish hands were later re-barreled and converted to fire the far more common and powerful 7.92×57mm Mauser after the Turkish Army adopted that caliber.
+Ottoman 1893 rifles were chambered for the 7.65×53mm Mauser cartridge and were identical to the Spanish adopted model, except for a magazine cut-off, which when engaged permitted the feeding and extraction of single cartridges only while keeping the cartridges in the magazine in reserve, and a cylindrical bolt.
+The bayonet lug fit the M1890 Bayonet, which the Ottomans had already acquired in large numbers for their previous contract.
+In 1910–1912, all the rifles in service were updated with a new rear sight to calibrate the rifle for the new Spitzer bullets adopted.

+After World War I, most of these rifles still in Turkish hands were re-barreled and converted to fire the far more common and powerful 7.92×57mm Mauser after the Turkish Army adopted that caliber.